Identification of a linear dynamical system

 sys = subspaceid( iddata( y, u, Ts ));

-The step response graph will allow us to evaluate the quality of linearisation (we have deliberately set the pulse generator amplitude equal to 1, otherwise it would be necessary to normalise it).
+The step response graph will allow us to evaluate the quality of the resulting model (we specifically set the pulse generator amplitude to 1, otherwise it would need to be normalized).

 plot( t, y, label="Исходный сигнал" )